 Preparation

-1. We put the beans to soak for at least 4 hours.
-At home it is usually done the night before.
+1. We soak the beans for at least 4 hours.
+At home, this is usually done the night before.

-2. We put them in the beautiful Emile Henry kettle , perfect for this type of slow cooking (and which will also serve to present it at the table).
-Failing that, you can use the Emile Henry Faitout or a cocotte or casserole pot .
+2. We put them in the beautiful Emile Henry pot , perfect for this type of slow cooking (and which will also serve to present it at the table).
+Alternatively, you can use the Faitout by Emile Henry or a cocotte or casserole type pot .
 We cover with water, adding the water where they have been soaking.

-3. We put the fire high and heat until it starts to boil and now is when we add the compango, the paprika and a little salt.
+3. We put the heat on high and heat until it starts to boil and now we add the compango, the paprika and a little salt.

-4. Lower the heat and let cook for approximately three hours, until we see that they are tender.
-It is very important that it is always over low heat, that a chup chup is kept to a minimum but constant.
+4. We lower the heat and let it cook for approximately three hours, until we see that they are tender.
+It is very important that it is always on a low heat, that the simmering is kept at a minimum but constant level.

-5. From time to time, add a glass of water to scare them away (they say) and stir carefully.
+5. From time to time, add a glass of water to scare them (as they say) and stir carefully.

-6. At the end, if you want them thicker, take a spoon of beans and pass it through the food mill, and return it to the pot.
-Without a doubt, this is a step that I advise you.
+6. Finally, if you want them thicker, take a spoonful of beans and pass them through the food mill, and return them to the pot.
+This is definitely a step I recommend.

 Ready to serve with a good glass of wine!